jkoseki/CrypToth/README.md

 **$ mkdir A00 A01 A37 B71 A20 E20**

 *Also create WAT directory which is the directory for MSMD without probe (in water phase).

+##### 2.1.1    Performing MSMD simulation using exprorer_msmd
+**Input file preparation**
+Store the following three files in each probe directory.

+- PDB file: e.g. 2am9.pdb
+The input PDB file should be preprocessed as necessary.

+- Probe molecule file: e.g. A20.mol2 and A20.pdb
+These files are created by performing structure optimization and partial charge assignment for the probe using Gaussian 16 software package.
+For details, please refer to the GitHub repository of _explorer_msmd_ (https://github.com/keisuke-yanagisawa/exprorer_msmd).

+- The YAML file defining the protein, probe molecules, and simulation protocol.
+For details about this file, please refer to the GitHub repository of _explorer_msmd_ (https://github.com/keisuke-yanagisawa/exprorer_msmd).